Access to education

 Greek Council for Refugees Visit Website

-According to UNICEF’s Annual Report on Greece for 2021, it was estimated that by the summer of 2021 there were more than 31,000 refugee and migrant children in Greece, while by the end of the year the number of unaccompanied children was 2,225.[7]
+According to UNICEF’s Annual Report on Greece for 2023, it was estimated that by October 2023, there were 25,000 refugee and migrant children in Greece, including 7,000 children from Ukraine, while by the end of the year the number of unaccompanied and separated children was 2,000.
+Moreover, as of the end of 2023, 15,134 refugee and migrant children, including 1,289 children from Ukraine, were enrolled in schools.[10]
+According to the available data provided by the Ministry of Education, as of 10 January 2024, out of the total 15,134 children enrolled, 14,222 actually attended.[11]

-The school year 2021-2022 was marked by positive developments in some areas compared to school year 2020-2021, but with actions that still need to be undertaken.
-In particular:
+The school year 2022-2023 was marked by positive developments in some areas compared to previous school years 2020-2021 and 2021-2022.[12]
+Notwithstanding, certain actions still need to be undertaken.
+In particular, during school year 2022-2023 according to the study of Foster Educators[13] on school attendance of 2,173 children from 53 (out of 79) accommodation shelters:

 [3] Article 13 L 4540/2018.